Paul595/SpeedToSheet/README.md

 ### Get Authentication for Google Spreadsheet
-To get an Autheication Key for your Google Spreadsheet please use this Youtube Video (To be added)
+To get an Autheication Key for your Google Spreadsheet please use this [Youtube Video by Pretty Printed](https://www.youtube.com/watch?v=7I2s81TsCnc)

 After you have got your json file rename it to "auth.json" and add it to the directory of SpeedToSheet.py